Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Execution and Results

 This is an important aspect to notice for at least two reasons: (1) the two gold standards have slightly different distributions, and thus the default baselines for comparison will differ.
 In particular, when using imputation the baselines are the same as the one used in Table~\ref{tab:classificationResults}.
 When imputation is not used, the baselines need to be recomputed, and in particular the majority class baseline for arousal will always predict the low class, as this is the most frequent in Table~\ref{tab:goldstandardaudio}; (2) the usage of imputation in a real-world context assumes that, although solely voice data are used for classification, biofeedback data are collected anyway, so the practical advantage, both economic and logistic, is limited.

-The best performance (in \textbf{bold}) is achieved by Random Forest (RF) for valence, and by Support Vector Machines (SVM) for arousal, while NB again remains far behind the other algorithms, regardless of the applied configuration options.
+The best performance (in \textbf{bold}) is achieved by Support Vector Machines (SVM) for both arousal and valence, while NB and Decision Trees (DTree) remain far behind the other algorithms, regardless of the applied configuration options.

-For valence, the best performance is achieved by RF when balancing is applied and scaling and imputation are \textit{not} applied.
-The performance is higher than the ones obtained with biofeedback features (F1 = $0.70$ vs F1=$0.63$ for biofeedback).
-This indicates that voice features alone appear to be particularly effective in discriminating the quality of the engagement (positive or negative valence), thereby confirming that our set-up is adequate for capturing the so called \textit{emotional prosody}~\cite{buchanan2000recognition}, which reveals the sentiment of the speaker.

-Lower performance is achieved with imputation for most of the algorithms (Table~\ref{tab:tablevoiceresults} reports the best performing configurations, and Imp. = N for most of the high-performing cases).
+For valence, the best performance is achieved by SVM when balancing and scaling are applied and imputation is \textit{not} applied.
+The performance is higher than the ones obtained with biofeedback features (F1=$0.68$ for SVM vs F1=$0.63$ for RF, cf. Table~\ref{tab:biofeedback}).
+This indicates that voice features alone appear to be particularly effective in discriminating the quality of the engagement (positive or negative valence), thereby confirming that our set-up is adequate for capturing the so-called \textit{emotional prosody}~\cite{buchanan2000recognition}, which reveals the sentiment of the speaker.
+Lower performance for valence is achieved with imputation for most of the algorithms (Table~\ref{tab:tablevoiceresults} reports the best-performing configurations, and Imp. = N for most of the high-performing cases).
 This suggests that biofeedback and voice capture different independent aspects of valence, as using biofeedback information to enrich voice data is not effective.

-For arousal, the best performance is achieved by SVM when applying balancing and scaling, again without imputation.
+For arousal, the best performance is achieved by SVM when applying balancing and imputation, without scaling.
 The performance is higher than the best one obtained with biofeedback features (F1=$0.71$ for SVM vs F1=$0.65$ for RF, cf. Table~\ref{tab:biofeedback}).
+It should be noted that the application of imputation implies that one also leverages biofeedback features.
+If we consider SVM with balancing, scaling and no imputation, we however obtain F1=$0.69$ (results not reported in the table), which indicates that prediction can be effective also without resorting to biofeedback for imputation.
+Furthermore, while for biofeedback the best performing algorithm is RF, SVM achieves the best performance for voice.

+To have additional insights, Table~\ref{tab:classificationResultsvoice} compares the result of the best algorithms, with respect to the majority class baselines.

+For valence, we see an increase of $66$\% in terms of precision, $17$\% for recall, and $51$\% for F1.
+For arousal, the increase in performance is again higher, with $154$\% for precision, $42$\% for recall and $97$\% for F1.
+Let us now compare Table~\ref{tab:classificationResultsvoice} with Table~\ref{tab:classificationResults}, where we have the scores of the best-performing algorithm for biofeedback.
+We can see that for voice features are more effective than biofeedback ones not only in absolute numbers, but also compared to the majority class baselines (F1 increase is 51\% vs 40\% for valence, and 97\% vs 92\% for arousal).